piemonte/PBJHexagon/README.md

 ## License

-'PBJHexagon' is available under the MIT license, see the see the [LICENSE](https://github.com/piemonte/PBJHexagon/blob/master/LICENSE) file for more information.
+PBJHexagon is available under the MIT license, see the see the [LICENSE](https://github.com/piemonte/PBJHexagon/blob/master/LICENSE) file for more information.